 Department of Rehabilitation and Correction Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance (2) No provision.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee DRCCD21 Conveyance of certain state-owned land in Madison and Warren counties Section: 753.10, 753.20 Section: 753.10, 753.20 (1) No provision.
+(1) No provision.
+(1) Authorizes the conveyance of certain state-owned land in Madison and Warren counties under the jurisdiction of the Department of Rehabilitation and Correction (DRC) through a negotiated purchase agreement or by sealed bid auction or public auction.
+(1) Same as the Senate.
 (2) No provision.
+(2) No provision.
 (2) Requires the proceeds from the conveyances to be deposited into the Adult and Juvenile Correctional Facilities Bond Retirement Fund (Fund 7097), which is used for the purpose of debt retirement.
+(2) Same as the Senate.
 (3) No provision.
 (3) No provision.
 (3) Specifies requirements for the Department of Administrative Services (DAS) and DRC regarding how the land is to be advertised and sold, including that DRC pay all advertising costs incidental to the sale of the real estate, and the purchaser pay all other costs associated with the purchase, closing, and conveyance of the real estate.
+(3) Same as the Senate.